craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Outer/Baator/Dis.md

 ## Contents
 The City of Dis is the only attraction on this layer, hosting a massive population of Devil-kind, Lemure, and extraplanar adventurer.
 For as massive and bold as other cities claim to be, this place is a metropolis; we sell any and every thing, or service, you could comprehend, and quite a few you couldn't.

+Given the growingly inhospitable nature of the other layers of [[Baator]], many 'displaced' Devil-kind have moved into Dis.

 ### Flora